 In addition, in accordance with California law, the Foundation does not discriminate against employees on the basis of a lawful change of name, Social Security Number or federal employment authorization document; receipt of Medi-Cal coverage; or having a California driver’s license with a “federal limits apply” notation.

-If an employee of the Foundation believes s/he has been the subject of harassment or other conduct prohibited by this policy or believes s/he has witnessed such conduct, the employee is encouraged to bring her or his complaint or concern to the Human Resources Director, the Vice President – Administration, or the President of the Foundation as soon as possible after the incident.
-However, if the employee is not comfortable with discussing the issue with any of these persons, s/he can bring the complaint to a manager or senior management who will refer your complaint to one of these persons.
-The employee will be asked to provide details of the incident or incidents, names of individuals involved, and names of any witnesses.
+If an employee of the Foundation believes they have been the subject of harassment or other conduct prohibited by this policy or believes they have witnessed such conduct, the employee is encouraged to bring their complaint or concern to the Vice President of Talent and Culture, Vice President for Operations, or the President as soon as possible after the incident.
+However, if the employee is not comfortable with discussing the issue with any of these persons, they can bring the complaint to a manager or senior management who will refer their complaint to one of these persons.
+The employee will be asked to provide details of the incident or incidents, names of individuals involved and names of any witnesses.
 Employees are encouraged to communicate complaints in writing, but this is not mandatory.
-We also encourage individuals who believe they are being harassed to firmly and promptly notify the offender that his or her behavior is unwelcome.
+We also encourage individuals who believe they are being harassed to firmly and promptly notify the offender that their behavior is unwelcome.
 Because this may be difficult, such direct communication is not a requirement of filing a complaint.
-The Foundation will immediately undertake an effective, thorough, and objective investigation of the allegations.
+The Foundation will immediately undertake an effective, thorough and objective investigation of the allegations.
 Confidentiality will be maintained throughout the investigatory process to the extent consistent with adequate investigation and appropriate corrective action.

-Any manager who sees or hears about conduct that may constitute harassment under this policy must immediately contact Human Resources.
+Any manager who sees or hears about conduct that may constitute harassment under this policy must immediately contact Talent and Culture.
 All workers, including managers and supervisors, have a duty to cooperate in the Foundation’s investigation of alleged harassment.

 If the Foundation determines that harassment or other prohibited conduct has occurred, effective remedial action will be taken in accordance with the circumstances involved.
-Any employee determined by the Foundation to be responsible for harassment or other prohibited conduct will be subject to appropriate disciplinary action, up to, and including termination.
+Any employee determined by the Foundation to be responsible for harassment or other prohibited conduct will be subject to appropriate disciplinary action, up to and including termination.
 A Foundation representative will advise all parties concerned of the results of the investigation.
-The Foundation will not retaliate against you for filing a complaint and will not tolerate or permit retaliation by management, employees, or co-workers.
+The Foundation will not retaliate against the employee for filing a complaint and will not tolerate or permit retaliation by management, employees or co-workers.